BradHutchings/Mmojo-Server/deploy/Raspberry-Pi/README.md

 ## Deploy Mmojo Server on Raspberry Pi
-### About this Section
+### About this Guide
-In this section, you will deploy Mmojo Server on Raspberry Pi 5.
+In this guide, you will deploy Mmojo Server on Raspberry Pi 5.
 This will also work with Raspberry Pi Linux on a Raspberry Pi 5, as it is Debian-based.

 <!-- SPONSOR -->
 I offer paid assistance over Zoom if you need it: